I’m hiking the 38 miles of the Trans Catalina Trail (TCT) in Late April 2022!

-Camping reservations for 2022 open up on January 1st!
+Camping reservations for each year open on January 1st!

 - GEAR: If you already have gear, then $0.
 If you buy complete ultralight gear, then maybe $1,500.
 If you have peeps haul your non-ultralight gear around the island, then various prices as listed above.